 When it comes to women’s hair loss causes, the question soon comes to “What can I do about it?”
 Over 60 percent of women will experience hair loss at some point.
 The causes are multiple and range from genetics, hormones (too much thyroid, not enough thyroid, low estrogen, high androgen), or trauma (an allergic reaction, high fever, stress).
 The most common, and chronic, cause is a genetic condition called androgenetic alopecia.

 - Medical Therapy: There are many proven topical hair loss control products available, including minoxidil (FDA approved for use by women) that have proven beneficial in controlling hair loss, especially when combined with low level laser light therapy.

-- Medical Wigs: Luxury human hair wigs for women with alopecia areata, trichotillomania, and chemotherapy.
+- Medical Wigs: Beautiful human hair wigs for women with alopecia areata, trichotillomania, and chemotherapy.